Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Further estimates on the Marked Length Spectrum

 \begin{remark} Note that the parameter $\xi_\infty$ can be interpreted in terms of some area in parameter space.
-Indeed, considering the area of the region of the $(s,r)$-plane bounded by the stable/unstable manifolds of the fixed point $(s(2,1),0)$ and the vertical line through $(s_{n}(n+1),0)$ in $(s,r)$-coordinates, and since the change of coordinates considered here is symplectic, we obtain
+Indeed, let us consider the area $\mathcal{A}_n$ of the quadrilateral of the $(s,r)$-plane bounded by the stable/unstable manifolds of the fixed point $(s(2,1),0)$ and the stable/unstable manifolds of the point $(s_{n}(n+1),0)$.
+Since the change of coordinates $R$ is symplectic, this area is equal to